 We are a sick society, growing ever more mean-spirited, frightened and selfish.
 We are sick in the way we think about things, specifically how we have come to value things.
 Clean air, land and water do not rank higher than quarterly short term profits.
 This type of sickness, when seen in an individual, has traditionally been referred to as a loss of soul, a sickness of heart, or even simply as having emotional problems.
 It might help us members of these societies to deal with them more skillfully by studying how the sickness and healing of the psyche plays out within individuals.
 This can give us some indications of what type of things to expect might happen in a general way as our society makes its way through history and who knows, a healing of individuals just might reach a critical mass one day and turn the tide of destruction currently in the ascendancy.

 Within the full scope of our cultural evolution as a species we find these human needs involved with the highs and lows of subjective consciousness were first attended to by a class of healers anthropologically known as shamans.
-My definition of the shaman: one who recognizes that, whatever else they might be, the gods and demons are found within the soul, the psyche.
+My definition of the shaman: one who recognizes that the gods and devils, angels and demons, whatever else they might be are found within the soul, the psyche.
+We would know nothing of them otherwise.
 The shaman has taken that first and most fundamental step on the path by insisting on remaining honest with themselves about what is real and what is not within their own experiences.
 Critically, this includes those experiences that arises from altered states of consciousness; peak experiences, ego death and the like.
 Shamans map the extremes of what consciousness can experience.

 In the history of the Western world and its traditions we find that the role of the shaman was taken over by the priests of the Christian church before it evolved into the counseling sciences we have today.
 Confession and penance, joined with a ritualistically supported cosmology centered around an active participatory mysticism in the Eucharistic Mass allowed our Christian foremothers and forefathers a chance to heal themselves of their psychic wounds.
 The Church provided a rather sophisticated map of the territory a person finds when they turn their attention within.